jpedro/jpedro.github.io/.posts/companies.md

 - An innovation, something new in the world (like Docker)

 - Better execution.
-Price or value.
+On price or value.
 Ideally both.
 That beats the complacent competitors.

 Survival rates are low.